 WHAT’S IN A NAME?
 THE IMPORTANCE OF NAMING YOUR COCKTAIL

-A bramble or a dramble; an old fashioned or a new fashioned?
+A Bramble or a Dramble; an Old-Fashioned or a New-Fashioned?
 Does the name of a cocktail really matter?
-Does it make your customer stop in their tracks and say ‘pick me’?
-Well, General Manager of Bulletin Place, Sydney, Paul Hammond certainly thinks so – and he writes a lot of cocktail names!
+Does it make your customer stop in their tracks and say ‘I want that’?
+Well, General Manager of Bulletin Place, Sydney, Paul Hammond certainly thinks so–and he writes a lot of cocktail names!
 Have a read over his tips to ensure your cocktail name stands out for the right reasons.

 Can I have a Damajayabo please?